North Dakota Sales Tax

 |October – December (Q4)||January 31|

 One particular challenge to keeping compliant with sales tax regulations in North Dakota is the technicality of the nexus laws at both the state and local level.
 As a result of these statutes, you may or may not have to collect local sales tax on top of the state sales tax when you ship to different parts of the state.
-Using a software tool designed to manage these types of transactions can be a great help in this situation, and TaxTools has exactly the combination of features you need to streamline your sales and record-keeping processes.
+Using a tax calculator software tool designed to manage these types of transactions can be a great help in this situation, and TaxTools has exactly the combination of features you need to streamline your sales and record-keeping processes.

-The TaxTools program automatically assigns the applicable rate to any purchase, keeps detailed records of all sales organized by state with location data, and will ensure your returns are filed on time.
+Our TaxTools software automatically assigns the applicable rate to any purchase, keeps detailed records of all sales organized by state with location data, and will ensure your returns are filed on time.
 You can also quickly access a trove of sales and other data through the system, and TaxTools monitors changes to local and state sales tax laws regularly to make sure you’re always up to date and following the proper procedures for all transactions.
-This can greatly simplify your business processes, and it’s especially convenient if you make sales into multiple states on a regular basis.
+This can greatly simplify your small business processes, and it’s especially convenient if you make sales in multiple states on a regular basis.
 TaxTools also integrates smoothly with all eCommerce platforms, so you don’t have to change anything else about the way you do business.

 If you’re ready to learn more about how TaxTools can help you grow your business while staying on top of ever-changing state sales tax regulations, click here to sign up for a free trial today.